 “This thing looks pretty cool by itself, huh?”
 I say to Alazne.
 “Reminds me of those scenes in which the main couple would get in a ferris wheel to sit shoulder to shoulder, then make out on the top.”

-“Not the most original of scenes,” she says, “But I guess it doesn’t need to be.”
+“Not the most original of scenes, but I guess it doesn’t need to be.”

 The cable car is moving uphill slowly in between old houses and spooky-looking vegetation.